-Original Application Form attached please tick Bank details attached please tick Birth Certificate seen Clearance no: Date advised by OHU: Or Date sent to OHU in a sealed envelope Any other information from OHU Disclosure no Overseas Po Date of check Section 128 Date of check Teacher Sta 'teaching wor e.g. HLTA) Yes/No Barred list of Date of check N.B.
-If the clearance a chice Check attached if applicable c: B check (for management positions) c: Letus Check: (for everyone engaged in rk', whether a qualified teacher or not Date of check: Check (previously list 99) Yes/No Reference 1 attached Reference 2 attached Disqualification under Childcare ACT Is the employee covered by the Act YES / NO If yes, make the employee aware of their obligations qualifications attached if applicable □ proof of NI ID - Passpor and visa (if a Or other eligi ble document attached Yes/No document attached i.e., P60, P45, Date post advertised: Date post appointed: Interview notes and assess sments enclosed □ 2.
-CONTRACT DETAIL S: Employee Name: Employee Address: Position (Post)Title Job Code (if applicable): Start Date (in this positi Don): Local Government Service Start Date (this position): ent/Continuous (if earlier than End Date (if applicable)
+Original Approximation Approxi Medical Form Clearance no: Date advised by OHU: Or Date sent to OHU in a sealed envelope Any other information from OHU Disclosure no Overseas P Date of chec Section 128 Date of chec Teacher Sta 'teaching wo e.g. HLTA) Yes/No Barred list Date of chec N.B.
+If the clearance a olice Check attached if applicable k: B check (for management positions) k: atus Check: (for everyone engaged in rk', whether a qualified teacher or not Date of check: check (previously list 99) Yes/No Reference 1 atta iched 🗆 Copy of QTS Certificate attached if applicable/available \square proof of NI f eligibility to work in the UK and Number (please attach) rt (front cover, personal details page applicable) Disqualification Childcare ACT Is the employee of the Act YES / NO If yes, make the aware of their obl covered by) employee Copy of academic qualifications attached if applicable □ Or other eligible document attached Yes/No Proof of NI document attached i.e., P60, Papayslip Yes/No aware of their obi igations Date post advertised: Date post appointed: Interview notes and assess sments enclosed □ 2.
+CONTRACT Γ DETAILS: Employee Name: Employee Address: Position (Post)Title Job Code (if applicable): Start Date (in th is position): Local Governme Service Start Date (this position): ent/Continuous (if earlier than End Date (if applicable)